 Issues of exhibiting Choi’s work

 Choi’s works derived their meaning from the associations of the topography and times of its placement.
 The loss of being site-specific during the exhibition and the temporal belonging was a cause for concern.
 The inclusion of documentary photos of Choi’s street calligraphic works was the only way Lau could try to remedy the deficit.

 While it was hard for Tsang Choi to find assistance from the art community, Lau is the only person who managed to develop a personal acquaintance with him.
 Lau provided the artist with a wide range of daily objects to paint on.
 This allowed Choi to retain a sense of writing on everyday objects as he was used to.
 However, this also created a feeling of conflict between the two different orders of reality.

-During his last years, Tsang Choi lived in a retirement home and was no longer able to write on walls.
+During his last years, Tsang Choi lived in a retirement home and could no longer write on walls.
 His health was deteriorating slowly, but that did not stop him from creating more calligraphy.
 He continued his work on household linens, paper, as well as other mundane items.

 Choi received international recognition for his writings.
 His works have been featured in such tours as “Power of the World“, which started at Grinnell College’s FaulconerGallery on October 6, 2000.
 His major commercial success came when the popular gallery Sotheby’s auctioned a board with his inscriptions for $7,050 in 20041.